Updated for Flash Builder 4 Beta 2 and LiveCycle Data Services 3 Beta 3

 Switch to Flash perspective and Select MDDSample.mxml.
 You can switch perspective from right hand side top corner.
 Select the Data/Services panel also called services explorer as shown in the image below.

 Now that we have our model deployed, we will consume the data in the Customers table and bind the data to a UI control.
-Click on the Connect to Data/Service link as shown in the image above.
+Click on the Connect to Data/Service link highlighted in the image above.

 You will see a window launched with options to select the type of service as shown in the image below.